-Shows and their user memories can be backed up to a USB drive connected to one of Brio 36's USB ports.
+Shows & their user memories can be backed up to a USB drive connected to Brio 36's USB ports.
 To back up a Show:

-- 1. Select the Show that you wish to backup from the Shows list. - 2.
+- 1. Select the Show to backup from the Shows list. - 2.
 Tap BACKUP toward the bottom right of the display.
-If you wish to select multiple Shows, select them all now. - 3.
-Tap SELECT BACKUP LOCATION and select a destination for your back up, making a new folder if necessary. - 4.
+To select multiple Shows, select them all now. - 3.
+Tap SELECT BACKUP LOCATION and select a destination for back up, making a new folder if necessary. - 4.
 Tap BACKUP HERE or CANCEL.
-If you have previously saved a version of the same Show a pop-up will appear to ask if you wish to OVERWRITE the show or CANCEL the backup.
+If there is a previously saved version of the same Show a pop-up will appear to ask if the user wants to OVERWRITE the show or CANCEL the backup.